dfyockey/RomanDigital/README.md

 > Q: "Why can't I change the font/text color/background color/widget corner curvature/etc?"
 >
-> A: App text color can now be changed, as noted in the **Features** above.
-Also, background _transparency_ can be changed, with background fully white/black for 100% opacity in light/dark mode.
+> A: App text color can be changed; widget background _transparency_ can be changed, with background fully white/black for 100% opacity in light/dark mode; and both app and widget(s) clock display typeface can be changed.
 As for other stylistic changes, I haven't gotten to them yet.

 > Q: "Why no seconds?"
 >